Nemilad/FCS_Research_PM_Models/README.md

 # Process mining models of FCS student academic trajectories
 Repository contains obtained process mining models with academic trajectories for the students of the Faculty of Computer Science.
-Models are present in Directly-Follows Graph form and was aquired with the help of Fluxicon Disco tool.
+Models are present in Directly-Follows Graph form and was acquired  with the help of Fluxicon Disco tool.
 The models are used in the Master Thesis.

 ## File names interpretation